Western Illinois University: Macomb Campus

 The mean grade point average (GPA) for undergraduate students at WIU is 3.078.
 The mean GPA for graduates in Construction Management is 3.007.

-WIU’s Career Services is committed to helping students transition smoothly into successful careers by providing résumé assistance, mock interview sessions, and preparatory seminars.
+WIU’s Career Development Center is committed to helping students transition smoothly into successful careers by providing résumé assistance, mock interview sessions, and preparatory seminars.
 Additionally, several networking and career fairs are held each year, and an extensive eRecruiting database is provided for students in all class levels.
 For more information, contact Career Services at (309) 298-1838 or visit careers.wiu.edu.

 Careers in Construction Managment